 Why is a healthy crawl space important?
 Because anything that is in the crawl space is eventually coming into the living space of the home.
 Because excess moisture and mold can do serious damage to a home.
 Because none of us want to put our families through preventable sickness.

 There are many species of mold, and different people react differently to different species of mold.
 A couple species can be fatal to anyone especially if you are exposed on a long-term basis.
-Most species of mold at the very least cause different levels of respiratory issues.
+Most species of mold, at the very least, cause different levels of respiratory issues.

-- Pipes leading underneath the house.
+- Pipes leaking underneath the house.

 - First, your crawl space must be dried.
 This requires the use of an indirect-fired furnace which pumps dry heat into the crawl space.
-This air is then moved through the crawl space.
-The dry air gathers up moisture, and the wet air is vented out of the crawl space.
+The dry air is directed through crawl space.
+Wet wants to go to dry, so the moisture in the crawl space is attracted to the dry air and the now moisture-laden air is vented out of the crawl space.

-- Third, the entire crawl space must be HEPA vacuumed (HEPA filtration is 99.7 microns).
-All the debris must be removed from underneath the house.
+- Third, the entire crawl space must be HEPA vacuumed (HEPA filtration is 99.7 microns), and all the debris must be removed from underneath the house.
 It’s very common to find old discarded pipe, duct work, lumber, large rocks, and other trash in a crawl space.

-- The final step is to add a 10-mil vapor barrier to the crawl space.A vapor barrier must cover the entire crawl space and be sealed with at least a 3-foot overlap between sections of plastic.
+- The final step is to add a 10-mil vapor barrier to seal out the ground moisture.A vapor barrier must cover the entire crawl space and be sealed with at least a 3-foot overlap between sections of plastic.
 All pilon supports must be wrapped with at least three feet of overlap at any seam.
 The plastic needs to be cut at the stem wall which allows the barrier to breath only at the base of the stem wall.